tekumara/notes/comby.md

 comby 'foo' 'bar' requires.txt -f .py           # recursive search for files named requires.txt or ending in .py
 ```

 When using template via `-templates` (or its alias `-config`) the match and rewrite template positional arguments are omitted.
-To filter, use the `-f` flag because comby will interprets the first positional argument as the match template (see [these docs](https://comby.dev/docs/configuration#running)).
+To filter, use the `-f` flag because comby will interpret the first positional argument as the match template (see [these docs](https://comby.dev/docs/configuration#running)).

 If `-f` is an extension that maps to a matcher, that matcher will be implicitly used, unless `-custom-matcher` or `-matcher` is specified